evkx/evkx.github.io/content/models/byd/han/Han/rangeandconsumption.md

 ---
 title: BYD Han range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for BYD Han.
+description: "Here you find all details about range and consumption for BYD Han."
 weight: 9
 hidden: true
 ---